Ireland is known for green, rolling hills; strong, vibrant people; and unique, native dog breeds as noteworthy as their country of origin.

 The Irish Wolfhound has the distinction of being the tallest of all dog breeds, according to the AKC, with adult males measuring up to 34 inches at the shoulder.

 It’s also likely the oldest Irish dog breed, dating at least as far back as the fifth century.
 These “Big Dogs of Ireland,” as they are sometimes called, turn up all over classic Irish literature.

 Back in the day, the Wolfhound was bred to hunt wolves, and was popular among Irish nobility; once the wolf went extinct in Ireland in the late 1700s, the Wolfhound lost favor and almost went extinct itself.
 It was revived in the late 19th century, and today the Irish Wolfhound is a beloved symbol of Irish resilience.

 Don’t be fooled by the name: the Kerry Beagle is different from the Beagle recognized by the AKC, and is in fact a larger, longer hound with more in common with the American Coonhound (source).

 The Kerry Beagle stands alongside the Irish Wolfhound as one of Ireland’s oldest breeds of dog, likely originating from Celtic hounds bred with dogs from “the continent” to make strong hunting stock.

 You may have noticed by now that the various Irish terriers have a lot in common with each other.

-Whether you’re a wolfhound hound, a terrier terror, or have your heart set on a setter, you have to admit, Ireland gives good dog.
+Whether you’re a Wolfhound hound or have your heart set on a Setter, you have to admit, Ireland has a history of great dogs.
 What’s your favorite dog of Irish origin?